colnix/colnix.github.io/README.md

-The landing page for colnix
+The landing page of colnix
 <br>
 Made with :heart: and CSS